 40.0 — West end of the Seven Mile Bridge

 The Lower Keys

 You should read this article: Paradise Found: Things to Do in the Lower Keys

 39.9 — KAYAK Veterans Memorial Park.
 This small, free oceanside park just south of the Seven Mile Bridge is a great place to stop for a picnic or to use the restroom.
 Picnic tables are under chickee huts, there’s a beach where you can wade or swim and palm trees lean like they are waiting to be captured in a postcard.
 It’s also an easy kayak launch.
 If it’s crowded, there’s also a large parking area and a small boat ramp bayside.

 38.7 — Ohio- Bahia Honda Channel Bridge

-36.8 — YAK Bahia Honda State Park entrance, oceanside.
+36.8 — KAYAK Bahia Honda State Park entrance, oceanside.
 In my view, Bahia Honda is the best of the state parks in the Keys.
 It offers a great beach and snorkeling, good kayaking and the old camelback bridge is an awesome sight up close.
-On top of that, there are campsites and several well-equipped, reasonably priced cabins.
+On top of that, there are campsites and several well-equipped, cabins.
 Of course, campsites and cabins book up many months in advance, so plan ahead to stay overnight.
 Book your campsite reservations through Reserve America.

 36.0 — Bahia Honda Bridge (4-lanes); you can view the old railroad camelback bridge on the oceanside.